Why hasn’t Biden gone to East Palestine?

 No real advantage

-The cleanup of portions of a Norfolk Southern freight train that derailed Friday night in East Palestine, Ohio.
+The cleanup of portions of a Norfolk Southern freight train that derailed in East Palestine, Ohio.
 (AP Photo/Gene J. Puskar, File)

 White House allies argue there’s no real advantage to making a trip to East Palestine — at least right now.